 When & Where

 Vermont Edible Landscapes

-As an extension of our land planning business we run a small nursery that offers a wide range of planting materials to help support both residential and agricultural projects.
-We are solely focused on growing perennial plants that sequester carbon, produce food, fodder or medicine.
-If we don't have what your looking for we're happy to help you locate it.
+Vermont Edible Landscape, LLC is a land planning business focused on the development of agroecosystems.
+We approach land management through an agrarian lens utilizing a variety of diverse biological disciplines.
+Our services include site evaluation, planning, and development.
+As an extension of our land planning business we run a nursery that offers a broad selection of plants to help support residential and agricultural projects.
+We focus on growing perennial plants that sequester carbon, produce food, fodder or medicine.